kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_2.md

 <a href="https://kholterhoff.github.io/F17_ENG_1102/Victorians_In_Cyberspace">Calendar</a>  |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Common_First_Week_Assignment">Common First Week Assignment</a> | <a href="https://kholterhoff.github.io/F17_ENG_1102/Artifact_1">Artifact #1</a> |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Artifact_2">Artifact #2</a> |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Artifact_3">Artifact #3</a> |  <a href="https://kholterhoff.github.io/F17_ENG_1102/Twitter">Twitter</a> | <a href="https://kholterhoff.github.io/F17_ENG_1102/Multimedia_Portfolio">Multimedia Portfolio</a>

 Students will create posters evaluating an adaptation of one Victorian text into a new medium.
-Individuals will read and compare one nineteenth-century fiction with a twenty or twenty-first century adaptation.
-Posters will present significant similarities and differences and argue about the thematic significance of these choices.
+Individuals will read and compare one 19th century fiction with a 20 or 21st century adaptation.
+Posters will highlight significant similarities and differences and argue about the thematic significance of these choices.
 For instance, in a poster comparing Arthur Conan Doyle’s “A Scandal in Bohemia” (1891) to the _Sherlock_ episode “A Scandal in Belgravia” (2012), I might argue that both offer interrogations of the role of women in British culture.
-Your research the history and significance of a as it relates to their assigned book, and present their findings to the class.
+A poster comparing Charlotte Bronte's _Jane Eyre_ (1847) to <a href="http://theautobiographyofja.wixsite.com">The Autobiography of Jane Eyre: a web series</a> might suggest that Jane's relationship to literature is essential to this _bildungsroman_.

 Posters must highlight the mediums deployed in each text.
 How does an illustrated text compare to a Television show?
-How does a triple-decker novel include some background about the 19th century text and author.
+How does a triple-decker novel compare to a webseries?
+Posters should include some background and summary about the 19th century text and author as well a broad history of adaptation.

 Posters should not only summarize a selection of specific illustrations from this book, but also the print history of this type of illustration.
 Identify the book’s purpose and address the question of what graphical illustrations contribute to achieving this aim.
 For instance, teams might address the question of why pastoral landscapes were included in a book about constructing rail roads.
 Think critically about the value (financial, educational) of graphics in books.
 Students will conduct outside research to contextualize their specific illustrated book.
 Focus on one or two points to avoid confusing your audience by including too many ideas in your poster.

 <h3>Goals</h3>